Reuben-Davison/Reuben-Davison/README.md

 If I had to choose one word to describe myself it would be "Creator".
 I enjoy making things, whether this is an app utilizing a newly learned technology, a new bed platform for my campervan, a company with a new hammock design, or just making some sourdough, I thrive on pushing my limits.
 This drive has helped me utilize the soft skills learned from being a small business owner, lead carpenter, gym manager, and traveler in my newfound passion, Software Engineer.

-Please excuse the lack of commits as I spend my time focusing on the job hunt process and start familiarizing myself with AWS service and practice for the AWS cloud practioneer test.
+Please excuse the lack of commits as I spend my time focusing on the job hunt process and start familiarizing myself with AWS service and practice for the AWS cloud practioner test.

 <hr>